Snoyark/Testing/WIP.md

 ### `rdfs:label ?something;`

 This is an internal label; it should be descriptive enough to know what entity this is without looking at its attributes.
+The `?something` refers to a variable that holds a string in it.

 #### Case: `rdfs:label “Australia”;`
 #### Important: